Epeng1994/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. used to switch components within the url without having to refresh the page
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? making sure that your form is acting in the way you are expecting and adding conditions to certain data
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. allows dev to define certain tests to run the application through to verify that it is behaving as intended

 ## Instructions